*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 Somewhere dry is the most important thing and if it is in a warm environment, even better.
 For most people this is going to be in a shed or garage but be warned: if these are cold and damp for long periods of time things will eventually rust, rot and smell.

-Assuming you have a dry garage or shed, or if you have space in a large boiler room, tack room, cloakroom or even a spare alcove in a house or flat, then a compact, wall mounted storage rack is going to be ideal.
+Alternatively, if you have space in a large boiler room, tack room, cloakroom or even a spare alcove in a house or flat, then a wall mounted storage rack is going to be ideal.

 Wall mounted water sports storage rack